Preparing For Google Algorithm Changes In 2018+

 - Make sure that structured data, meta descriptions, tags, etc. are all setup the same on mobile as they are on desktop (some sites only have this on the desktop version of their site right now)

 In many ways, mobile-first is not a major change that should be feared.
 However, all publishers should be making sure their I’s are dotted and T’s are crossed in the next 6-9 months; as having a mobile version of your site that is unequal to the desktop version in any way could be damaging.
-Publishers should ensure that all the enhanced elements of their site are crawlable on mobile as they are on desktop

-But, speaking of things enhanced elements like structured data markup…
+Speaking of things enhanced elements like structured data markup…

 User experience will drive innovations in Google algorithm changes